iterative/katacoda-scenarios/get-started/stages/08-reproduce-a-pipeline.md

 In the previous stage, we created a stage by editing `dvc.yaml`.

-Now we are ready to execute the whole pipeline with a single command.
+Now we are ready to execute the pipeline with a single command.

 Note that we didn't update `dvc.lock` file when we update `dvc.yaml`.
 Currently, the lock file doesn't contain any information about the new stage.